 Do you have any other steamy suggestions?
 Tell us about them in the comments.

 And if menopause has brought on unexpected sprinkles in addition to subpar sex, Lily Bird has you covered with pads and underwear for leaky laughs and dribble dilemmas delivered right to your door.
-Start your free trial today.
+Start your trial today.